daniestevez/gr-satellites/README.md

 streamers to use a conventional receiver connected via soundcard and recordings (audio WAV and IQ).

-Each satellite has its own decoder.
+Each satellite has its own decoder in the `apps/` folder.
 You can open the `.grc` file with `gnuradio-companion` and edit the parameters (they are on the upper part of the flowgraph).
-You can also run the `.py` script and specify the parameters on the command line.
+You can also generate and run the corresponding `.py` script and specify the parameters on the command line.
 Use the -h flag to get help on how to specify the parameters.
 The decoder will printing each telemetry packet in the terminal as soon as it receives it.

 ## Satellites supported